Azure/azure-signalr/specs/ServiceProtocol.md

 Message Name | Sender | Description
 ---|---|---
 OpenConnection| Service | Sent by Service to notify Server there is a new client connected.
-CloseConnection | Service or Server | Sent by Service or Server to notify the other side that the specified connection should be closed.
+CloseConnection | Service or Server | Sent by either side to notify the other side that the specified connection should be closed.
 ConnectionData | Service or Server | When sent from Service to Server, it contains data from a single client.
 When sent from Server to Service, it contains data which should be delivered to a single client.

 ### SignalR-specific Message